 Project charters get a bad rap in many organizations.
-It’s just another daunting part of the project bureaucratic approval process – right?
+It’s just another daunting part of a project’s bureaucratic approval process, right?
 Wrong.

-Many might think it’s merely an overlooked deliverable in the project management cycle, but we’re here to tell you that project charters are one of the most underrated tools in a project manager’s toolbox – you just need to know how to use it.
-If you’ve ever managed a project that got so out of control you had a hard time remembering the project timeline’s start – read on because it’s clear you need project charters in your life.
+Many might think it’s merely an overlooked deliverable in the project management cycle, but we’re here to tell you that project charters are one of the most underrated tools in a project manager’s toolbox — especially when you create one on monday.com.

 A project charter, or a team charter, is a preliminary statement of the scope, objectives, and participants for a given project.
 It includes the delineation of responsibilities, identifies the main stakeholders, outlines the key goals, and – most importantly – defines the authority of the project manager.

 Why is a project charter so important?

 Consider your project charter as a project contract.